-Paris Saint-Germain, a privately owned company headquartered in France, was founded in 1970 and employs approximately 1680 individuals.
-The company reported $791.0M in revenue as of 2024.
-Operating as a tier 1 media tech buyer, Paris Saint-Germain functions primarily as a French football club within the spectator sports industry.
+Paris Saint-Germain, a privately owned entity headquartered in France, founded in 1970 and employing approximately 1680 individuals, reported $791.0M in revenue as of 2024.
+The company specializes in spectator sports as a French football club, also functioning as a tier 1 media tech buyer.

 Similar Companies